Latest News on the Pier

 Your skills and experience will be appreciated by the Trust

 We are looking for volunteers with the following experience who can spare a few hours helping us with – carpentry, book-keeping, office skills, driver with a van, membership, general willingness to give our team a hand when needed.
 We promise not to over-work you.

-“In response to the need to create a visible presence and hub for the Herne Bay Pier Trust, the Trust are are now sited at the entrance to The Pier within The White house
+Herne Bay Pier Trust, the Trust are sited at the entrance to The Pier within The White house

 Opening hours are 11am – 6pm.
 Friday-Sunday inclusive each week The Herne Bay Pier Trust welcomes interested volunteers to help between Fridays-Sundays inclusive during the summer season.